msklc/crash_web_scrape_notes/README.md

 	4.3.
 Adding Variable-Parameters To a URL

 	4.4.
-Finding The Parameters In URLs
+Finding The Parameters Of URLs

 5. Gathering Content